 The financial program of Sovereign bank will help customers see waiving of certain fees levied on them before.
 It will also open opportunities for them to obtain emergency loans and help them gain access to cash.
 Businesses and consumers impacted by the storm can thus gain access to cash very easily.
 Sovereign Bank is extending full support to communities that sustained losses to their property from Hurricane Sandy.

 Loans up-to $10,000 will be made available at low interest rates for the victims of Sandy.
-There will also be re-fund of fees such as the Late Payment fees, Overdraft Protection Transfer fees and Insufficient Fund fees.
+There will also be re-fund of fees such as late payment fees, overdraft fees, and insufficient fund fees.

 This article was submitted by Raj Tulshan, Director of Business Development of Biz2Credit.
 Biz2Credit is a small business marketplace that connects entrepreneurs with financing options and advice to grow their business.
 Send all questions to firstname.lastname@example.org